 Whether the aim of eCommerce trends have more to do with the methods of selling online or the means of selling online, the majority might be more accurately labeled as eCommerce technology trends since it’s high tech that makes them possible.

 Additionally, while there is a growing number of small businesses that operate exclusively online, it’s worth pointing out that even their big corporate competitors have adopted many eCommerce trends.
 Keep reading to find out why eCommerce trends are so popular.

 1. Consumers have gone mobile, and you should too!

 According to Pew Research data, more than 80% of Americans own a smartphone.
-Data also suggests that eCommerce is projected to reach nearly 12.5% of all retail sales in the U.S. by 2020.
+Data also suggests that eCommerce is projected to reach nearly 12.5% of all retail sales in the U.S. by the end of 2020.
 It doesn’t appear that the spread of smartphones and online shopping is going to slow down anytime soon.
 And with more than $1.4 trillion being generated by the digital economy every year, it should be clear why eCommerce business owners are so keen on engaging with a mobile audience.

 Even if you’re late to the game, you stand a lot to gain by reaching customers on their mobiles.
 Create a mobile app, if possible.
 At the very least, make sure that your website is mobile-friendly so that customers won’t be pushed away by a glitchy interface.

 It isn’t just customers that your eCommerce business should be focused on.
 One of the latest eCommerce trends is the creation of fruitful partnerships through connection with influencers online.
 Research has shown that influencer credibility relies on four major factors: